In this article, we will discuss 8 different programs and compare the pros and cons of each.

 - No support – community only

-OBS (short for Open Broadcasting Software) is considered the industry standard for Twitch streamers.
+OBS (short for Open Broadcaster Software) is considered the industry standard for Twitch streamers.
 This community-build program is very customizable with plugins built by other streamers, gamers, and developers.
 With a little knowledge and skill, you can create seamless transitions that give your stream a professional quality.

 There are a few inbuilt features and transitions in OBS, but many others can be added.
 You have the capability to set up hotkeys with every function to ensure your effects are seamless and timely.